jpoehnelt/secrets-sync-action/README.md

 If this value is `true` (default), the action will find all repositories available to the token user and filter based upon the regex provided.
 If it is `false`, it is expected that `repositories` will be a newline delimited list in the form of org/name.

-### `secrets`
+### `variables`

 **Required**, Newline delimited regex expressions to select values from `process.env`.
-Use the action env to pass secrets from the repository in which this action runs with the `env` attribute of the step.
+Use the action env to pass variables from the repository in which this action runs with the `env` attribute of the step.

 ### `retries`